OpenMDAO/OpenMDAO-Framework/docs/tutorials/geometry/doe_geometry.rst

 To slow things down a bit, we will add a component to the workflow that does nothing but create a time delay.
 This process will also demonstrate some more features of the OpenMDAO GUI.
-From the Library, drag into the Assembly a SleepComp item.
+From the Library, drag into the Assembly a SleepComponent item.
 Name it "sc".
 Double click it to open its editor window.
 Change the input value "sleep_time" to be 1.0.
 Close the editor window.

 Click on the Objects tab of the main window.
 Below that tab there is a